New York Diaries: Hudson

 If you know me you know how much I love a beautiful plant shop and this is one of the best.
 The owner is lovely and the plants are beautiful and healthy.

-She has a great variety of plants, pots, macrame, and other items from local artists.
+She has many plants, pots, macrame, and other items from local artists.

 Nine Cakes: